dinki/View-Assist/View Assist dashboard and views/README.md

 * Give device id in YAML config so that device can have an area ??
-* Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds
 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
 * See if a trigger exists for BP update and set values if that happens to avoid reload automation (trigger works but needs condition; can it piggy back on current set option?)